tweag/cooked-validators/doc/BALANCING.md

 balanceTxSkel :: (MonadBlockChainBalancing m) => TxSkel -> m (TxSkel, Fee, Collaterals, Wallet)
 ```

-It takes a skeleton as input living into a `MonadBlockChainBalancing` environement, and returns:
+It takes a skeleton as input living into a `MonadBlockChainBalancing`
+environement, and returns:
 - A balanced skeleton
 - The associated fee accounted for in the skeleton
 - The associated set of collateral inputs to account for the chosen fee
 - The return collateral wallet to return excess collateral to

-## Options piloting balancing
+## Balancing options

 There are various options piloting transaction generation that are related to
 balancing.
 Here is an overview of those options with the semantics of their